raghavmecheri/viper/Proposal.md

 * Choice of how to incorporate scope (whitespace or brackets) -- get rid of Python's tab/spaces issues
 * Arrow Functions/Lambdas

+Note: The global scope for a Viper program is assumed to comprise the main function, unless one already exists.

 ## What sort of programs would Viper be useful for?
 (Todo: Musti)
 TODO